-With research conferences, the reviewing process is crucial for developing a strong technical program.
-Submissions to conferences go through a reviewing process by reviewers who are experts in that particular topic area.
+With research conferences, the review process is crucial to developing a strong technical program.
+Submissions to conferences should be reviewed by experts in each particular topic area.
 Reviewers score and grade submissions and make a recommendation for acceptance or rejection to the chair.

-At Ex Ordo, we eliminate all the pain involved in reviewing.
-Our aim is to make this process as seamless as possible for chairs and reviewers.
+Ex Ordo’s platform minimises the pain involved in reviewing.
+Our aim is to make this process as seamless as possible for reviewers and chairs.

-Ex Ordo make it easier than ever to add reviewers to an abstract management system.
+It’s easy to add reviewers to Ex Ordo.
 By following a few simple steps, chairs can add as many reviewers to the system as they deem necessary.

 First of all, they will be required to select the reviewing option on Ex Ordo’s application.
 When they do this, a green button will appear saying “Add Reviewers”.
 Once this button is clicked, a 4 step workflow will appear.

-The first step is an options step, this is where you can add review groups and tracks if your particular conference requires it.
+Step 1 is the options step, this is where you can add review groups (used by more complex conferences) if required.

 Step 2 is where you import all of your reviewers details.
 These details are typically first name, last name and email address.